 Just because daisies are a common flower, doesn’t mean they aren’t a special one.
 Daisies are native to Northern Europe but can be found in North America, Australia, Africa, South America and even Iceland and Greenland.
 The word daisy comes from the Old English language, “day’s eye” because its petals blossom at dawn and shut at dusk.
 What is considered a nuisance member of the weed family can also be used to supplement gardens and yards.
 Celebrate the tenaciously beautiful daisy every year on January 28.

-National Daisy Day - History
+National Daisy Day timeline

 The botanist Paul Dietrich Giseke records daisies as part of the composite family.

 Juliette Gordon Low, AKA 'Daisy', holds the first Girl Scouts of America meeting in Georgia, with 18 girls participating.